ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Can I preview what a logged-out visitor sees without signing out?

 Open the profile in a private / incognito window.
 The engine activates whenever the visitor is logged-out (or whenever a rule overrides to hide / blur), so an incognito window is the cleanest preview.
-The Test Verdict panel on the Configure screen also lets you simulate any context combination — useful for testing rules against plans / roles / devices you don't have accounts for.

-How many rule groups can I add per widget?
+How many rule groups can I add?

 Need more help?